Predstan/eluvio-challenge/README.md

 1. Create a Sentence Embeddings: I will be using the Tensorflow's sentence Encoder due to time constraints and will not be buiding a sentece Encoder for a start.
 Tensorflow's sentence encoder is available at https://tfhub.dev/google/universal-sentence-encoder/4.
 The output is a 512 long 1 dimension vector for each sentence fed into the network

-2. Label data with Kmeans Algorithm: We find the optimal number of cluster for the dataset.
+2. Label data with Kmeans Algorithm: I find the optimal number of cluster for the dataset.
 However, i have considered limiting the number of Cluster to a maximum of 100.
 This is due to computational power that is required as number of cluster increases.
 We find the OPtimal number between 10 - 100

 3. Build a prediction Model: This is very optional, However, to reduce the inference time since we have to find the distance to all the clusters to find where a sentence belong, we are doing this to help us reduce that time.
 A model will learn and capture the weigths that predicts the cluster where a sentence should belong